Fleetwood Town F.C.: Highbury Stadium

 The second phase development, the construction of a new East Stand, to bring the ground capacity over the 4,000 minimum required for Conference National football, was originally scheduled for the 2009 close season, but was postponed, and a £125,000 project to relay the pitch and improve drainage was instead implemented.
 Plans for the stand were revised and resubmitted in December 2009, and approved in March 2010.
 The capacity was increased to 2,000, increasing the overall ground capacity to over 5,000 and meeting the requirements of Football League membership.
 The stand had a proposed cost of £4,000,000.
 Construction began in May 2010, ahead of Fleetwood's successful Conference North play-off final against Alfreton Town.
 The stand, now named the Parkside Stand, was completed in the spring of 2011, and fully opened on 16 April for Fleetwood's game against Altrincham, which they won 3–1.

 The stadium's current capacity is 5,327 (2,672 seated); it is the 112th largest stadium by capacity in England and the smallest in their division.

+For a short time from 2023 to 2026, the stadium featured electronic advertisement boards at selected games.
+As of September 2026, this no longer appears to be the case.